brpandey/piranha/README.md

 * Boat
   * Manages an appointments list of slots requesting to use the boat given their time interval
-  * Its slots are just pointers (ids) to the real time slots
+  * Its slots are simply pointers (ids) to the real time slots -- allowing for looser coupling
-  * Keeps track of slots that have been confirmed or excluded via a successful booking reservation
+  * Keeps track of slots that have been confirmed via a successful booking reservation or excluded by overlapping slot use
 * Slot (Time Slot)
   * Keeps track of the boat status availabilities of its boats
   * Tracks availabilities left and customers booked so far
-  * Its boats are just pointers (ids) to the real boats
+  * Its boats are simply pointers (ids) to the real boats -- allowing for looser coupling
 * Interval (Time Interval)
   * Determines whether a time interval overlaps another
 * Web (Web Router)
-  * Implements REST routing layer via the Maru REST micro-framework (choosen here for its simplicity, e.g. 1 file)
+  * Implements REST routing layer via the Maru web micro-framework (choosen here for its simplicity, e.g. 1 file)
 * Controller
   * Maps request to appropriate application / db logic
 * Worker
-  * Serves as a basic GenServer to illustrate queueing / synchronization (should really be a pool) and to potentially provide overflow handling
+  * Serves as a basic GenServer to illustrate synchronized queuing that could even provide overflow handling.
+  * Ultimately should be a worker pool or pool of pools (poolboy).
 * Database
   * Implemented via built-in Mnesia using the Amnesia Elixir wrapper
   * Defines two tables: Appointment and Vessel
   * The Appointment table has a secondary index on the :date field
   * Mnesia apparently is one of the building blocks along with "Unicorn blood" to make Riak
-  * To fully scale this solution, you would want to replicate this data to other nodes which Mnesia can do though (usually up to 10) and it has issues with netsplits in some cases (something Riak can handle provided you specify the callbacks).
+  * To fully scale this solution, you would want to replicate this data to other nodes which Mnesia can do though usually up to 10 nodes.
+Though it has issues with netsplits in some cases, something like Riak can handle this provided you specify the callbacks.
-    The point being, keeping db logic simpler and using tables as put / get stores for more complicated aggregate data structures w/ transactions or explicit conflict resolution would work well to scale without having to encounter some of the scalability concerns of traditional relational stores
+    Keeping the db logic simpler and using tables for fetch and retrieve operations of aggregate data structures could be a very good idea.
+However, transactional locking or explicit conflict resolution would have to be handled but may scale better than a relational data store.
   * Complications would arise depending on how many conflicts happen.
-Given this project our two entities are slots and boats.
-E.g.  How many time slots overlap and involving what degree of the same boats?
-We mainly write to the DB upon assignment registration and boat reservation and more so when we have made the reservation booking but have hence excluded a number of other slots for being able to use the boat.
+Given this project our two main entities are slots and boats.
+Relevant points are:
+      * How many time slots overlap and involving what degree of boats?
+Are these boats the same?
+      * We mainly write to the DB upon assignment registration and boat reservation.
+      * When we make a reservation booking which leaves a high number of excluded overlapping slots, this increases the slots we need to update as well.
-  * Conflict resolution strategies include locking, retrying transactions, vector clock based - last write wins or manual intervention
+  * Conflict resolution strategies include locking, retrying transactions, (and in Riak world) vector clock based - last write wins or manual intervention

 ## Comments